 As for the oceans, their top layers would freeze.
 But first, they would boil.

 "They would boil because the boiling temperature of water goes down when the atmospheric pressure decreases," Landis wrote.
 "So very quickly the Earth would get a new atmosphere, consisting of water vapor.
 Not enough atmospheric pressure for people to live without pressure-suits, though, I'm afraid; when the pressure reaches only about 2 percent or so of the atmospheric pressure we have, the boiling would stop."
-[The Surprisingly Strange Physics of Water]

 Life in a bubble